 This vegetarian (vegan optional) Sweet Corn and Zucchini Risotto is SO good, I’ve made it twice in the past two weeks.
 It’s such a great way to enjoy two of the best summertime vegetables!
 A few tricks cause the zucchini to melt into every bite while still maintaining a great texture, and also help to infuse the corn flavor into every bite.
 I could eat this every day.

-This recipe, adapted from Mark Bittman’s Lemony Zucchini Risotto, is the result of a new tradition I’ve started.
+This zucchini risotto is the result of a new tradition I’ve started.

 Since Ella was born, things have been a bit… chaotic around here.
 Turns out, having two kids under two is not exactly a calm, relaxing experience.
 Who would’ve thunk?